Site agreements in residential parks

 - details about site rent including how often it will be paid, how to pay, how many people are covered by the rent, and how and when rent may increase

-- costs for utilities and services, i.e. electricity, gas, water, telephone, mowing/gardening and other services that are specific to the park
+- costs for utilities and services, i.e. electricity, gas, water, phone, mowing/gardening and other services that are specific to the park

 - whether pets are allowed and conditions around keeping pets on site